Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 Mob Museum

-Find yourself immersed in the world of organized crime
+Find yourself immersed in the world of organized crime.

-📍 Google Maps | Phone: (702) 229-2734 | Website | Hours: 9 am – 9 pm daily | Entrance: $29.95 General Admission | 👉 Reserve Mob Museum Tickets on Viator
+📍 Google Maps | Phone: (702) 229-2734 | Website | Hours: 9 am – 9 pm daily | Entrance: $34.95+ per person |👉 Get Mob Museum Tickets

 The Mob Museum is officially named the National Museum of Organized Crime and Law Enforcement.
-In this museum, you will find the history of organized crime and explore what impacts it had on American society.
-There are artifacts and immersive experiences which will transport you into the world of organized crime.
+Artifacts and immersive experiences explore the history of organized crime and what impacts it had on American society.

 Madame Tussauds Las Vegas

-Get up close and personal with life-size wax figures of your favorite celebrities
+Get up close and personal with life-size wax figures of your favorite celebrities.

-📍 Google Maps | Phone: (702) 862-7800 | Website | Hours: 10 am – 8 pm daily | Entrance: $36.99 General Admission | 👉 Reserve Madame Tussauds Tickets on Viator
+📍 Google Maps | Phone: (702) 862-7800 | Website | Hours: 10 am – 8 pm daily | Entrance: $29.99+ per person |👉 Book Admission to Madame Tussauds

 Zak Bagans’ The Haunted Museum

-Join the paranormal in this museum with haunted artifacts
+Join the paranormal in this museum with haunted artifacts.

-📍 Google Maps | Phone: (702) 444-0744 | Website | Hours: 10 am – 8 pm daily, Closed Tuesdays | Entrance: $48 General Admission
+📍 Google Maps | Phone: (702) 444-0744 | Website | Hours: 10 am – 10 pm Wed-Mon; Closed Tues | Entrance: $54+ per person

 Those visiting Las Vegas who are into the paranormal can’t miss Zak Bagans’ Haunted Museum.
 It’s not for the faint of heart, as it is inside of a haunted mansion from 1938.
-You may recognize the name Zak Bagans from the popular show, Ghost Adventures, on Travel Channel.
+You may recognize the name Zak Bagans from the popular show Ghost Adventures on Travel Channel.

-There are over 30 different rooms with famous haunted items like the Dybbuk Box or Dr. Kevorkian’s death van.
-Many people have claimed to see figures or people haunting the museum while they were walking around.
-If you’re feeling brave, you can try their late-night flashlight ghost tour which allows you to roam the hallways in the dark with a few select other people.
+There are over 30 different rooms with famous haunted items like the Dybbuk Box and Dr. Kevorkian’s death van.
+Many people have claimed to see figures of people haunting the museum while they were walking around.

 Atomic Museum

-Learn the history of nuclear weapons at the only atomic museum in the United States
+Learn the history of nuclear weapons at the only atomic museum in the United States.

-📍 Google Maps | Phone: (702) 409-7366 | Website | Hours: 9 pm – 5 pm daily | Entrance: $25 adults, $15 under 18
+📍 Google Maps | Phone: (702) 409-7366 | Website | Hours: 9 am – 5 pm daily | Entrance: $29 adults, $15 ages 7-17, free under 7 | 👉 Get Atomic Museum Tickets

-You will see equipment from the testing site, and also participate in interactive exhibits.
-You will also learn about the impact the atomic testing had on Las Vegas in the past and more about why Nevada played a huge role in nuclear weapon testing.
+The Atomic Museum has different exhibits and artifacts to help people learn about the history of nuclear weapons.
+You will see equipment from testing sites and can participate in interactive exhibits.
+You will also learn about the impact atomic testing had on Las Vegas in the past and more about why Nevada played a huge role in nuclear weapon testing.

 Clark County Museum

-Expand your knowledge about the history of Southern Nevada
+Expand your knowledge about the history of Southern Nevada.

-📍 Google Maps | Phone: (702) 455-7955 | Website | Hours: 9 am – 4:30 pm daily | Entrance: $2, adults, $1, children
+📍 Google Maps | Phone: (702) 455-7955 | Website | Hours: 9 am – 4:30 pm daily | Entrance: free

-The Clark County Museum lets you explore the history of places in Southern Nevada including Boulder City and Las Vegas.
+The Clark County Museum lets you explore the history of places in southern Nevada including Boulder City and Las Vegas.

 Las Vegas Food & Drink